nodejs/node/doc/api/net.md

 * {string}

 The string representation of the remote IP family. `'IPv4'` or `'IPv6'`.
+Value may be `undefined` if the socket is destroyed (for example, if the client disconnected).

 ### `socket.remotePort`